 Visit the Data section to learn more about the data behind the reports.

 These reports provide details about the businesses and employees in an area.
-You can also see daytime versus nighttime populations, existing major shopping areas, and vehicle traffic patterns around sites.
+You can also see daytime versus nighttime populations and vehicle traffic patterns around sites.
 You can create reports based on a trade area's current and potential business environment by examining existing business and services, the competitive presence, and retail activity.

 You can use these reports to